WeblateOrg/weblate/docs/admin/checks.rst

 .. hint::

-   Fonts uploaded into Weblate are used purely for purposes of the :ref:`check-max-size` check, the do not have an effect in Weblate user interface.
+   Fonts uploaded into Weblate are used purely for purposes of the :ref:`check-max-size` check, they do not have an effect in Weblate user interface.

 The :ref:`check-max-size` check used to calculate dimensions of the rendered